Thome47586/Facial_Detection_Weekly_Project/README.md

 git clone https://github.com/tuanle163/Facial_Detection_Weekly_Project
 ```

-You can create an Anaconda environment using our following __.yml__ files:
+OR, You can create an Anaconda environment using our following __.yml__ files:

 + __Macbook M1 (ARM64 CPU):__